Nolzzee/nolzzee.github.io/README.md

 ![](/assets/discord_bot.png)

 ### E-Center Website Design
 Contracted to design mockups for an E-Sports website.
-Focussed on minimalist design asesthetic, that showcased player performance in an easy to understand manner.
+Focused on minimalist design aesthetic, that showcased player performance in an easy to understand manner.
 Created with Adobe Photoshop within a certain deadline with satisfaction from the project owner.
 ![](/assets/ecenterhome.png)

 ### Resident Evil Website (IN DEVELOPMENT)